AmmarHazem/promiseAll/README.md

 | Order preservation | ✅ | ✅ |
 | Early rejection | ✅ | ✅ |
 | Empty array handling | ✅ | ✅ |

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contributing

-Feel free to submit issues and enhancement requests!